Yes, I hear the voices of my alternates, but those voices are not hallucinations; they are more like thoughts in another person’s voice.

 I don’t feel anger.
 I don’t experience grief.

 I wonder if I am made in the image of Star Trek’s Spock.

 I think in terms of logic.

-When asked by someone if I felt proud of the art made by my alternates I replied that it is illogical for me to feel proud of work produced by other people.
+A blogging friend once asked me if I feel proud of the art made by my alternates and I replied that it feels illogical for me to feel proud of work produced by other people.

 If one stays with the logic of Dissociative Identity Disorder the alternates are separate people with their own special place on my brain.